Near Dundee in Tuscarawas County, Ohio — The American Midwest (Great Lakes)

 Erected 1998 by Ohio Bicentennial Commission, The Longaberger Company, The Tuscarawas County Historical Society, Rosenberry Foundation, and The Ohio Historical Society.
 (Marker Number 7-79.)

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Flame of Freedom (approx. 5.2 miles away); History of Shanesville (approx. 5.2 miles away); W. W. Scott, 1891 (approx. 5.4 miles away); Dover Concert Band, 1924 (approx. 5.4 miles away); Christian Deardorff (approx. 5.4 miles away); The Ohio and Erie Canal / Canal Dover Toll House (approx. 5˝ miles away); Camp Meigs (approx. 5.8 miles away); Jeremiah E. Reeves / The J.E.
-Reeves Victorian Home (approx. 6.2 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Giant Cuckoo Clock (approx. 5 miles away); Dover Public Library (approx. 5.1 miles away); Flame of Freedom (approx. 5.2 miles away); History of Shanesville (approx. 5.2 miles away); W. W. Scott, 1891 (approx. 5.4 miles away); Dover Concert Band, 1924 (approx. 5.4 miles away); Christian Deardorff (approx. 5.4 miles away); The Cascade and Hardesty Mills / The Ohio-Erie Canal and Industry in Dover (approx. 5˝ miles away).

 Credits.
 This page was last revised on October 27, 2016.
-This page originally submitted on March 16, 2015, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 424 times since then and 71 times this year.
+It was originally submitted on March 16, 2015, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 526 times since then and 38 times this year.
 Photos: 1, 2, 3, 4. submitted on March 16, 2015, by Mike Wintermantel of Pittsburgh, Pennsylvania.
 5. submitted on October 26, 2016, by Allen C. Browne of Silver Spring, Maryland.